Stefanough/SFA_BLG/source/notes/ruby.html.markdown

 => [a, b, c, d, e]
 ```

-**Argument vs parameter** - An argument is a single value to give to a method.
+<br>**Argument vs parameter** - An argument is a single value to give to a method.
 For example for an array `a.index("x")`  "x" is the argument.
 A parameter is like a mini variable that will given a new value when iterated over.
 For example a.each `{|i| puts i}` i is the parameter.